Azure/azure-service-operator/charts/azure-service-operator/README.md

 ### Keyvault

-If you wish to use KeyVault to store secrets, rather than using Kubernetes secrets (default), create a KeyVault and set the Helm Chart Value accordingly.
+By default, secrets will be stored as Kubernetes secrets.
+If you wish to store them in KeyVault instead:

 Create a Key Vault to use to store secrets